Customizing using jQuery

 Tyk Portal comes prepackaged with jQuery.
-This opens up a whole world of customisation, by extending our Portal using JavaScript and HTML to create dynamic content.
+This opens up a whole world of customization, by extending our Portal using JavaScript and HTML to create dynamic content.

 Dynamic Content Rendering & Filtering